agonbar/PiFMPlay/README.md

 PiFMPlay is written by Mikael Jakhelln.
 "It's not pretty, but i works."

+This is a forked version of Mikaels PiFMPlay with solved bugs and a .deb to make it more noob friendly.

 ##How to use it:
+Step 1 (optional for manual install):
 Put pifmplay on your pi (e.g /home/pi).

+Step 2 (optional for manual install):
 Allow it to be run as a program:
 >sudo chmod +x pifmplay

 >sudo chmod +x pifm

+Step 1 (.deb alternative):
+Download pifmplay.deb and run
+sudo dpkg -i pifmplay.deb

+Step 3:
 Install sox and ffmpeg with:
 >sudo apt-get install ffmpeg sox libsox-fmt-all